-As of February 15, 2000, options to purchase a total of 10,051,333 shares of common stock were outstanding and up to 4,525,333 additional shares of common stock may be issued upon exercise of options that may be granted in the future under our 1999 Founders Stock Plan and our 2000 Stock Incentive Plan.
+At the date hereof, options to purchase a total of 14,257,281 shares of common stock were outstanding under our 1999 Founders Stock Option Plan and our 2000 Stock Incentive Plan and up to 7,319,385 additional shares of common stock may be issued upon exercise of options that may be granted in the future under our

+2000 Stock Incentive Plan.
 See "Management-1999 Founders Stock Option Plan" and "Management-2000 Stock Incentive Plan."